 There are two exceptional places to stay on Mackinac Island.
 For a luxurious splurge, the Grand Hotel is one of the most famous hotels in the country.
 This grand dame has hosted five US Presidents, seen several movies filmed there, and has a rocking-chair lined porch that makes the top lists for exceptional properties.

 For my stay, we stayed the Mission Point Resort.
 This gorgeous property is riddled with history, elegant restaurants, amenities, and provided incredible waterfront views.

 Relax and unwind at Mission Point Resort, popping downstairs to Chianti to enjoy a memorable dinner.
 Having sampled the antipasti, Fettuccine a la Carbonara, and baby gem lettuce (salad) myself, I give this beautiful dining spot a 10/10 for food quality, the taste of dishes, and stellar service.

 If you aren’t ready to conclude your evening, walk over to the Pink Pony for cocktails and music.
 It is a local’s fave.

 On day two of your trip, enjoy the buffet-style breakfast included in your Mission Point Resort stay.
 It is also a great time to indulge in a spa service, and the one at Mission Point is exceptional.

-A tour of historic Fort Mackinac should also be on your travel itinerary.
+A tour of historic Fort Mackinac should also be on your travel itinerary while in Mackinac.
 This military outpost doubled as soldier’s barracks for quite some time and is also the oldest building in Michigan.
 Costumed interpreters shared the stories of life at Fort Mackinac circa 1780, which was the first designated National Park in the National Park System, but most recently changed to a state park.

 Fort Mackinac’s wide array of charming cottages, bungalows, and a New England cloned town set the stage for incredible pictures to remember this unique place.